myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-06-11T02:21:11.376Z
 >
 > I see, it seems to act as a slight increase in human desire 👀

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-06-11T02:10:34.573Z
->
-> Interesting, I have never seen marijuana in Japan even for medical use, but is the high state similar to being inoculated with alcohol? 👀

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-06-11T02:03:08.220Z
->
-> What is this?
-Medicine? 🤔

----
 <!-- MY-BSKY_TIMELINE:END -->